worship and community

 Many groups plan a weekend retreat together and/or other activities such as meals, service opportunities, and social activities.

 Regent College hosts several events during the year that draw people together.
-Special events include a Thanksgiving Dinner and Christmas Party in the fall term, Taste of the World (a big gathering where people bring food from their various cultures), Offering of the Arts (a two-week period when we host special arts events such as film screenings, concerts, and workshops), and L'Chaim (our end of the Year Party) in the Winter Term.
+Special events include a Thanksgiving and Christmas celebrations in the Fall term, Taste of the World (a big gathering where people bring food from their various cultures) and L'Chaim (our end of year party) in the Winter Term.
 Refer to our events calendar for dates and times of upcoming events.

 Moodle is our online environment where you can find course syllabi and class notes, participate in online course discussions, access housing resources, and connect with other students to share resources.
 Log in to Moodle: moodle.regent-college.edu